Canon EOS R5 Underwater Settings

 Some Things Are Better Left Off

-Gimmicks like auto lighting optimizer, high ISO speed NR, and Long exp. noise reduction are better left off.
-Do all your post processing in lightroom - don't let your camera decide how to edit your data.
+Settings like auto lighting optimizer, high ISO speed NR, and Long exp. noise reduction are better left off.
+It's best to do all your post processing in lightroom - don't let your camera decide how to edit your data.

 External Speedlight Control